DDtKey/protect-endpoints/README.md

     .wrap(GrantsMiddleware::with_extractor(extract))
 ```

 > Steps 1 and 2 can be replaced by custom middleware or integration with another libraries.
-Look at [jwt-httpauth example](./examples/jwt-httpauth/src/main.rs)
+Take a look at an [jwt-httpauth example](./examples/jwt-httpauth/src/main.rs)

 3. Protect your endpoints in any convenient way from the examples below: